How do you talk to your baby?

 Helpful parenting tips

-- Talk to your baby throughout the day, pointing out things and naming them.
+- Talk to your baby throughout the day, pointing out and naming things.

 - Repeat words over and over.

 - Look at your baby’s face when you are talking.